 While the translation features are obviously the smartwatch’s bread and butter, it does bring a lot of other impressive tech to your wrist.
 Under the 1.39 inch AMOLED touchscreen display there’s 4 GB of storage, a 2 MP camera, 512 MB of RAM, and a 350 mAh battery.
 This battery offers 13-15 hours of standby and 4-5 hours of active use.
 The Time2Translate watch runs on Android OS, has both Google Maps and Google Play, and uses its own Nano SIM card.

 However, it won’t come cheap.
-A Time2Translate Lifestyle model with a black bezel and silicone strap will cost $699, while the Executive model goes for $899.
-For that price, you’ll get a stainless steel bezel and a leather strap, so it fits better with a smart outfit.
+The Time2Translate Lifestyle model with a black bezel and silicone strap will cost $699, while the Executive model will be $899.
+For that price, you’ll get a stainless steel bezel and a leather strap.

-Pre-orders are already open and the watches will start shipping in April.
+You can preorder the watches now and they will start shipping in April.